 High-performing apps define the customer experience

-Being able to deliver innovative new applications, services, and functionality quickly to create a great customer experience can be crucial for long-term, business success.
+Being able to deliver innovative new applications, services, and functionality quickly to create a great customer experience can be crucial for long-term organizational success.
 And getting alignment between customers and developers is incredibly important, both internally and externally.

-Developers are increasingly being seen as drivers of a business and its brand.
-Applications that are not just functional but reliable, scalable, and secure generate customer loyalty and win business.
+Developers are increasingly being seen as drivers of an organization and its brand.
+Applications that are not just functional but reliable, scalable, and secure generate customer trust and revenue..
 Application performance monitoring (APM) can be a key tool in ensuring the consistent delivery of customer and digital experiences that delight their users.

 Evolving tools and expertise for a CX-first approach